JustinNew/python/README.md

 ### No change conditions in 'while' or 'for' loop

-The behavior of the following code is unknown:
+The behavior of the following code is error-prone:

 ```python
 i = 0